HOLD THE LINE K9 CONFERENCE HOLD THE LINE K9 CONFERENCE HOLD THE LINE K9 CONFERENCE

 Brady Smith

-DAY 1 - Lecture Session and Day 2 - Practical Session
+Day 1 - Lecture Session & Day 2 - Practical Session

 Handlers will learn how to assess, stabilize, and ready canines for transport following field injury.
 Handlers will also learn basic body handling and bandaging techniques, as well as emergency preparedness.
 Instruction will focus on meeting handlers at their skill level, and teaching skills that they will actually be able to use in the field.